vriveraPeersyst/docs.xrplevm.org/pages/users/introduction/what-is-the-xrplevm.md

 ### 🌐 IBC (Inter-Blockchain Communication)

-The XRPL EVM supports [IBC](https://ibc.cosmos.network/), unlocking interoperability with the **Cosmos Hub, Osmosis, Evmos, and hundreds of IBC-enabled chains**.
+The XRPL EVM supports [IBC](https://ibc.cosmos.network/), unlocking interoperability with the **Cosmos Hub, Osmosis, Elys, Noble, Injective and potentially hundreds of IBC-enabled chains**.
 This extends XRPL liquidity into the entire Cosmos multichain environment.

 ### Wormhole Integration

-Wormhole, one of the leading cross-chain interoperability protocols, is integrating with the XRPL EVM Sidechain.
+[Wormhole](https://wormhole.com/), one of the leading cross-chain interoperability protocols, is integrating with the XRPL EVM Sidechain.

 [Ripple Expands Multichain Interoperability Infrastructure with Wormhole Integration](https://wormhole.com/blog/ripple-expands-multichain-interoperability-infrastructure-with-wormhole)

 ---